phpDocumentor/phpDocumentor/docs/manual/Configuration.rst

 The following fields are supported:

+-  *default-package-name*, optional element which defines the name of the default package.
+This is the name of the package when none is provided.
 -  *target*, the target location where to store the structure.xml, also used as source location for the transformer.
 -  *markers*, contains a listing of item's.
 These items identify